-Are you looking for help with how to stop breastfeeding at night?
+Are you looking for breastfeeding support with how to stop breastfeeding at night?
 Gentle night weaning might be the answer.
 Below are the exact steps I took with my eldest daughter.
 And they worked: night two she slept through, and one or two hiccups aside, we never looked back.

 When we thought about starting a family, I knew my ideal was to breastfeed.
 I knew there was an enigmatic ‘art’ to it, but I knew very little else.
 (As an educated, extended breastfeeder, I now understand there’s a technique, rather than an art!
 You can find out about that and more in my ebook, if you’re interested.)